 - a.
 A declaratory judgment that the Salesforce Subpoena violates Plaintiff's First Amendment rights; - b.
 A declaratory judgment that the Salesforce Subpoena violates Plaintiff's Fourth Amendment rights; - c.
-A declaratory judgment that the Salesforce Subpoena serves no valid legislative purpose and exceeds the Select Committee's constitutional authority; - d.
+A declaratory judgment that the Salesforce Subpoena serves no valid legislative purpose and exceeds the Select Committee's constitutional authority;

+- d.
 A declaratory judgment that the Salesforce Subpoena is excessively broad and unduly burdensome. - e.
-A declaratory judgment that Salesforce's compliance with the Salesforce Subpoena would violate the Stored Communications Act;
+A declaratory judgment that Salesforce's compliance with the Salesforce Subpoena would violate the Stored Communications Act; - f.

-- f.
 A declaratory judgment that the Select Committee lacks necessary congressional authorization; - g.
 A declaratory judgment that the Salesforce Subpoena is ultra vires, unlawful, and unenforceable; - h.
 In the alternative, an order modifying the Salesforce Subpoena to seek only unprivileged information that does not infringe on Plaintiff's constitutional rights; - i.
 An injunction quashing the Salesforce Subpoena and prohibiting its enforcement by Defendants; - j.
-An injunction prohibiting Defendants from imposing sanctions for noncompliance with the Salesforce Subpoena; - k.
-An injunction prohibiting Defendants from inspecting, using, maintaining, or disclosing any information obtained as a result of the Salesforce Subpoena; - An award in favor of Plaintiff for its reasonable expenses, including attorneys' fees and costs, incurred as a result of the Salesforce Subpoena; and - m.
+In the alternative, an injunction prohibiting Salesforce from producing RNC documents and information in response to the Salesforce Subpoena. - k.
+An injunction prohibiting Defendants from imposing sanctions for noncompliance with the Salesforce Subpoena; - An injunction prohibiting Defendants from inspecting, using, maintaining, or disclosing any information obtained as a result of the Salesforce Subpoena; - m.
+An award in favor of Plaintiff for its reasonable expenses, including attorneys' fees and costs, incurred as a result of the Salesforce Subpoena; and - n.
 Any and all other relief that the Court deems just and proper.

-Respectfully submitted this 9th day of March, 2022.
+Respectfully submitted this 15th day of March, 2022.